 Appointing Arbitrator in Dubai | How An Arbitrator Is Appointed in UAE

 Arbitration is an alternate independent body to resolve a dispute as an alternative to the court system.

 When drawing up a contract, you can specify that in the event of a dispute, arbitration will be the jurisdiction to resolve it.
 Although it is possible to select more than one arbitrator to hear a case, the default number of arbitrators will be set to unless specified to the contrary.
-If the parties in a dispute are not able to agree on who the arbitrator will be, the arbitration center will select one independently.
+If the parties in a dispute are not able to agree on who the arbitrator will be, the arbitration center will select from qualified Dubai lawyers independently.
 It is possible to appeal that decision if either party has a valid cause to do so.
 It is also possible to appeal against the selected arbitrator if they are, for example, not independent, impartial or correctly qualified.
 Any such challenge needs to be made within 5 days of discovering any problem or discrepancy.